csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 # Selecting the correct GPU

-* Typically all processes on the node can access all GPUs of that node
+* Typically, all processes on the node can access all GPUs of that node
 * The following implementation allows utilizing all GPUs using one or more processes per GPU
     * Use CUDA MPS when launching more processes than GPUs